ioBroker/adapter-dev/README.md

 -   `--typescriptBundle`: Bundle compiled TypeScript output into one file per entry point.
 Default: `false`
 -   `--typescriptFormat`: [Format](https://esbuild.github.io/api/#format) of the output file(s).
 Only CommonJS (`cjs`) is supported at the moment.
 -   `--typescriptCompileTarget`: [Compilation target](https://esbuild.github.io/api/#target) for TypeScript.
 Determines which JS features will be used in the output file.
 Should be in sync with the minimum Node.js version supported by the adapter/ioBroker.
 Default: `node12`
+-   `--typescriptRaw`: An object of raw [esbuild options](https://esbuild.github.io/api/#simple-options) that are passed to the build process for TypeScript.
+This has to be specified in a config file (see below).
+Default: (none)

 These only have an effect for the `react` and `all` commands: